 - 1) Infiltration facilities require a minimum soil infiltration rate of 0.5 inches/hour.
-If infiltration rates exceed 2.4 inches/hour, then the runoff should be fully treated in an upstream BMP prior to infiltration to protect groundwater quality.
+If infiltration rates exceed 2.4 inches/hour such that pollutant removal may not be adequate to protect groundwater quality, then the runoff should be fully treated in an upstream BMP prior to infiltration to protect groundwater quality.
 Pretreatment for coarse sediment removal is required in all instances. - 2) Groundwater separation must be at least 5 feet from the basin bottom to the measured season high groundwater elevation or estimated high groundwater mounding elevation.
 Measurements of groundwater levels must be made during the time when water level is expected to be at a maximum (i.e., toward the end of the wet season). - 3) Sites with a slope greater than 25% (4:1) should be excluded.
 A geotechnical analysis and report addressing slope stability are required if located on slopes greater than 15%.